 I’m sorry, that was unnecessary.
 And Leo looks a bit amphibious in that picture anyway.

-So anyway, on a sad, lonely, standard Friday night where I drink average priced wine and eat a pot noodle (to clarify I actually LOVE Friday nights where I do this.
-My boyfriend goes out and I can eat what I like and watch what I like – not How It’s Made or a programme about satellite dishes).
-Anyway on this particular Friday night I ended up watching 90s thriller classic (kind of) Fear, where Mark Wahlberg, Reese Witherspoon and Alyssa Milano look so hot it’s ridiculous.
+So anyway, on a sad, lonely, standard Friday night where I drink average priced wine and eat a pot noodle (to clarify I actually LOVE Friday nights where I do this) I ended up watching 90s thriller classic (kind of) Fear, where Mark Wahlberg, Reese Witherspoon and Alyssa Milano look so hot it’s ridiculous.
 Alyssa Milano plays the slutty school friend, who is a bad influence on the innocent school friend Reese Witherspoon who is very naive and cute skipping around in over-the-knee socks and miniature tartan skirts.
 She falls for bad boy Mark Wahlberg who ends up being a total, scary, murderous psycho who kills a dog (you know someone is a cunt when they kill a dog).
 All in all I really like this film though there is an awfully cringe scene where Wahlberg (looking smug and creepy) fingers Witherspoon on a ferris wheel whilst a terrible song plays in the background about wild horses tearing me away.
 I actually hate that scene and weirdly Mark Wahlberg himself a little bit, whenever I watch it.

 Sorry for using the word (or in this instance the phrase) “fingers”.